meshula/wrinkles/README.md

   graph of the temporal structural, decorated with the Transformation curves
   * select two nodes to see the projection operator from one to the other

-## Layers

-The layers in wrinkles are:

-* `opentime`: low level points, intervals and affine transforms, including the `PhaseOrdinate` for doing math over very large time scales with low error and `Dual` for doing dual arithmetic/implicit differentiation
-* `curve`: structures and functions for making and manipulating linear and bezier splines
-* `sampling`: tools for dealing with discrete spaces, particularly sets of either samples or sample indices.
-Includes tools for transforming and resampling such arrays.
-* `Mapping`: linear, monontonic, composable transformation functions for continuous transformation
-* `Topology`: monotonic over their input spaces, use sets of Mappings to continuously project from an input space to an output space.
-* `OpenTimelineIO`: structures to represent an editorial timeline document
-* `ProjectionOperator`: pairs a topology with source and destination references which can define discrete spaces so that you can project from a discrete space to another discrete space with a continuous transformation in the middle.
-* `TopologicalMap`: tools to transform an editorial document described by OpenTimelineIO structures into a temporal hierarchy.
-ProjectionOperators can be built from endpoints in this hierarchy.
-* `ProjectionOperatorMap`: decomposes/flattens a TopologicalMap from a source space such that each segment maps a set of ProjectionOperators to region of the source space, mapping media under each section of the output timeline

-Additionally there are tools for visualizing curves, transformations, and the temporal hierarchies of editorial documents.

 ## Current Todo List (11/6/24)

 * [x] add build variable for debug messages